ceebey/Altschool-2nd-semester-cloud-exam/README.md

 - Ansible installed on your control machine.
 You can follow the ansible documentation on how to setup [here](https://docs.ansible.com/ansible/latest/installation_guide/index.html)
 - Proper SSH access to the target host(s).
 In this case, Slave VM
 - The `LAMP.sh` and `deploy.sh` scripts are available on the control machine.
-(INSERT PROVISIONING SCREENSHOT OF MASTER)
 - Properly configured inventory file (hosts file) to specify the target host.
-After the ansible installation, the hosts file can be found in the /etc/ansible directory. it should contain the ip address of the target host.(INSERT ETC/ANSIBLE IMAGE)
+After the ansible installation, the hosts file can be found in the /etc/ansible directory. it should contain the ip address of the target host.

 ## Usage